 Amazing effort by the course leaders to create such an IRL feeling in an online course!CEF20F Participant

-- Lessons: Lessons will take place on Mondays as follows: 27 September, 4,11,18, and 25 October, and 1 November.
+- Monday Lessons (12-1:30pm US Eastern Time): 27 September, 4,11,18, and 25 October, and 1 November

-- Co-Labs will take place on Thursdays as follows: 30 September, 7, 14, 21, and 28 October, and 4 November.
+- Thursday Co-Labs (12-1pm US Eastern Time): 30 September, 7, 14, 21, and 28 October, and 4 November

 #CEF21S, our fourth Scientific Community Engagement Fundamentals cohort, finished on Friday, 16 July.
 The course ran on Tuesdays and Fridays at 12pm Eastern, as follows: